 You can have students skip the step of entering the class code by sharing the special URL.
 Using the special URL instead of the class code will prevent students from typing the code incorrectly or trying to sign up in the wrong place.

 We also provide you with the ability to email students enrollment instructions or print out enrollment cards.
-This information can be found by clicking on the class settings wheel.
+Click the Class Settings wheel and select Invite Students.

 6. Accommodate Learning Needs